Cancer Immunotherapy Consortium

-The Cancer Immunotherapy Consortium (CIC) was founded in 2002 as an international association of pharmaceutical and biotechnology companies and academic institutions with a common interest in immunotherapy research and development with the ultimate goal of making cancer immunotherapies part of the standard-of-care in oncology.
-As of 2011 with the approval of Yervoy (anti-CTLA-4), the first milestone toward this goal was achieved followed by a substantial increase in development activity in the field that promises further success.
-In an effort to continue to provide maximum value to the rapidly evolving field, the direction of the CIC was re-set to become a “think tank” that would convene and tackle topics of importance to the continued development of cancer immunotherapies.
+The CIC was founded in 2002 as an international association of pharmaceutical and biotechnology companies and academic institutions with a common interest in immunotherapy research and development with the ultimate goal of making cancer immunotherapies part of the standard-of-care in oncology.
+Following the 2011 FDA approval of ipilimumab (Yervoy®), an immune checkpoint inhibitor drug, the first milestone toward this goal was achieved.
+Given the substantial increase in development activity and clinical success of other immunotherapy agents that followed, and in an effort to continue to provide maximum value to the rapidly evolving field, the direction of the CIC was re-set to become a “think tank” that would convene and tackle topics of importance to the continued development of cancer immunotherapies.